How to Find Your Passion in Life

 Step 10: Give It Time to Develop

-You might find something mildly interesting, invest in it, get better, see impact — and then realize you have become passionate about it.
+Remember: passion is often developed, not just discovered.
+You may find something mildly interesting, invest in it, get better, see impact — and then realize you have become passionate about it.
+Do not wait for passion before you commit.
+Sometimes commitment creates passion.

 The Biblical Perspective on Passion

-Scripture does not use the word "passion" the way we do — but it speaks directly to the concept.
+Scripture does not use the word passion the way we do, but it speaks directly to the concept.

 You Were Designed With Purpose

-"For we are God's handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do."
-(Ephesians 2:10)
+“For we are his workmanship, created in Christ Jesus unto good works, which God hath before ordained that we should walk in them.”

 God made you a certain way for a reason.
 Your wiring, your interests, your abilities — they are not random.
 They point toward what you were made to do.